Singapore leaders send condolences to Thai people and family of Queen Mother Sirikit

 Sending condolences on behalf of the people of Singapore, Mr Tharman added that the former queen will be fondly remembered for her dedication to the welfare of the Thai people.

-Prime Minister Lawrence Wong, in a letter to his Thai counterpart Anutin Charnvirakul, said Queen Mother Sirikit was well-loved and respected by the people of Thailand.
+Prime Minister Lawrence Wong, in a letter to his Thai counterpart Anutin Charnvirakul, said Queen Mother Sirikit was well loved and respected by the people of Thailand.

-He added that she carried out her royal duties with grace, and was a steadfast pillar beside the late king Bhumibol throughout his reign.
+He added that she carried out her royal duties with grace, and was a steadfast pillar beside the late King Bhumibol throughout his reign.

-He said: “Her Majesty’s selfless dedication to sustainable development, the welfare of women and children, and preservation of traditional crafts demonstrated her wisdom and foresight.
+PM Wong said: “Her Majesty’s selfless dedication to sustainable development, the welfare of women and children, and preservation of traditional crafts demonstrated her wisdom and foresight.

 “The legacy of her work will continue to make a positive impact on the lives of the Thai people in the years to come.”

-PM Wong added that the death of the former queen is a great loss, and she will be dearly missed.
+PM Wong added that the death of the former queen is a great loss, and that she will be dearly missed.
 “My thoughts are with you and the people of Thailand during this period of grief,” he said.

-Foreign Minister Vivian Balakrishnan, writing to his Thai counterpart Sihasak Phuangketkeow, said the former queen will always be remembered for her love, magnanimity, and devotion to the Thai people.
+Foreign Minister Vivian Balakrishnan, writing to his Thai counterpart Sihasak Phuangketkeow, said the former queen will always be remembered for her love, magnanimity and devotion to the Thai people.

 “She was fittingly regarded by the Thai people as the Mother of the Nation,” he added.

-Dr Balakrishnan said the former queen supported the late king Bhumibol on numerous royal missions throughout the country and internationally, which brought development and improvement to the quality of life for the Thai people.
+Dr Balakrishnan said the former queen supported the late King Bhumibol on numerous royal missions throughout the country and internationally, which brought development and improvement to the quality of life of the Thai people.
+Together, the couple launched over 4,000 royal development projects aimed at uplifting lives and livelihoods, he added.

-Sirikit also dedicated her life to charity work and led the Thai Red Cross Society from 1956, he said.
+Queen Mother Sirikit also dedicated her life to charity work and led the Thai Red Cross Society from 1956, he said.

 “She left an indelible mark on Thai society for her role in helping to foster the stability and prosperity, which the country enjoys today,” Dr Balakrishnan added.

-He offered his condolences, calling the queen’s death a profound loss that will be felt by many people.
+He offered his condolences, calling the former queen’s death a profound loss that will be felt by many people.